Courses with Environmental Extremes Featured

 Here’s a rundown of our courses:

 Environmental Extremes has been a prominent feature within the curriculum at the University of Brighton for over 25 years.
-Only a few students took the ‘environmental physiology and sports medicine’ module back in 1984, whereas now we typically see ~85 students engaging with the subject across our three choice modules on an annual basis.
+Only a few students took the ‘environmental physiology and sports medicine’ module back in 1984, whereas now we typically see 100 students engaging with the subject across our three choice modules and placements on an annual basis.
 Generally 20 students focus their BSc dissertations and MSc research projects on environmental extremes each year, so it is not surprising we do not struggle to recruit participants for research studies!
 It is no walk in the park though and we make no apologies for the demanding nature of environmental physiology modules.
 However, the enjoyment and learning the students gain from their environmental extremes experience here at the University of Brighton is truly memorable.

 To complement the lecture and lab-based learning we offer, we have expanded our teaching to field-based activities as well.
 The sleep deprivation study on the South Downs in 1998-2003 paved the way for exploring environmental physiology in a more adventurous way.
 As part of the 50th celebration of the first ascent of Everest by Edmund Hillary and Norgay Tenzing we held a commemorative Operation Everest Event.